FabianAltendorfer/ublock-hide-yt-shorts/README.md

 ![image](https://github.com/FabianAltendorfer/ublock-hide-yt-shorts/assets/98153318/428f3969-9e06-4994-bf09-74cf133ea802)

 ## 2. Copy/Paste below code into "My filters"
-Go into the details of the uBlock Extension in your browser and click (at least in Brave) <b>Extension Options<\b>.
+Go into the details of the uBlock Extension in your browser and click (at least in Brave) **Extension Options**.
 This opens a dashboard with multiple categories.
-Navigate to <b>My filters<\b> and copy/paste below code into the code area.
+Navigate to **My filters** and copy/paste below code into the code area.

 ```
 !
 Title: Hide YouTube Shorts